10 Best Inventory Management Books

 Author: Maida Napolitano

-Designing and working with an inventory is a tough task but becomes a lot easier if you can learn it from something.
+Designing and working with an inventory is a tough task but becomes a lot easier if you can learn it from experts.
 This book surely going to help in that situation.

-If we see clearly, the inventory management comes down to three things, time, space and cost and this book has all three elements covered up.
+If we see clearly, the inventory management comes down to three things.

 Author: James H. Greene